coinbase/chainstorage/README.md

       --meta                output metadata only
       --network string      network name (e.g. mainnet)
-      --out string          output filepath: default format is json; use a .pb extension for protobuf format --parser string       parser type: one of native, rosetta, or raw (default "native")
+      --out string          output filepath: default format is json; use a .pb extension for protobuf format --parser string       parser type: one of native, mesh, or raw (default "native")

 Use "admin [command] --help" for more information about a command.
 ```